“Measuring student learning by ‘seat time’ in this new educational era

 We begin right away with that analysis of where students feel they’re at and the pace they want to go.
 They’re able to go slower if they need to, perhaps they’re going too fast and missed completing an assessment at a satisfactory level.
 If this happens, maybe it’s time for the student to have a conversation with faculty or their success coach to get a tutor.
 We’re also able to plug into third party products that allow students to have a greater level of personalization.
 No two students will have the same experience with the program.”

 Stay tuned for our next post where we’ll be answering questions about getting your CBE program up and running.
-In the meantime, check out our webinar with University of Wisconsin to learn more about their CBE program.

 Want to learn more about competency-based education?
 Here are some additional resources: